oxfordroadmapping/country-profiles-clean-up-zh_hant/middle-east/iraq.md

 government water control projects drained most of the inhabited marsh areas east of An Nasiriyah by drying up or diverting the feeder streams and rivers; a once sizable population of Marsh Arabs, who inhabited these areas for thousands of years, has been displaced; furthermore, the destruction of the natural habitat poses serious threats to the area's wildlife populations; inadequate supplies of potable water; soil degradation (salination) and erosion; desertification; military and industrial infrastructure has released heavy metals and other hazardous substances into the air, soil, and groundwater; major sources of environmental damage are effluents from oil refineries, factory and sewage discharges into rivers, fertilizer and chemical contamination of the soil, and industrial air pollution in urban areas

 ### 環境—國際協定
-- `party to`: Biodiversity, Climate Change, Climate Change-Kyoto Protocol, Comprehensive Nuclear Test Ban, Desertification, Endangered Species, Hazardous Wastes, Law of the Sea, Nuclear Test Ban, Ozone Layer Protection, Ship Pollution, Wetlands
+- `是以下議定書的締約國：`: Biodiversity, Climate Change, Climate Change-Kyoto Protocol, Comprehensive Nuclear Test Ban, Desertification, Endangered Species, Hazardous Wastes, Law of the Sea, Nuclear Test Ban, Ozone Layer Protection, Ship Pollution, Wetlands
-- `signed, but not ratified`: Climate Change-Paris Agreement, Environmental Modification
+- `已簽署但未批準`: Climate Change-Paris Agreement, Environmental Modification

 ### 氣候
 mostly desert; mild to cool winters with dry, hot, cloudless summers; northern mountainous regions along Iranian and Turkish borders experience cold winters with occasionally heavy snows that melt in early spring, sometimes causing extensive flooding in central and southern Iraq

 ### 土地利用
-- `agricultural land`: 18.1% (2018 est.)
+- `農地`: 18.1% (2018 est.)
-- `agricultural land: arable land`: arable land: 8.4% (2018 est.)
+- `農地：耕地`: arable land: 8.4% (2018 est.)
-- `agricultural land: permanent crops`: permanent crops: 0.5% (2018 est.)
+- `農地：永久性作物`: permanent crops: 0.5% (2018 est.)
-- `agricultural land: permanent pasture`: permanent pasture: 9.2% (2018 est.)
+- `農地：永久牧場`: permanent pasture: 9.2% (2018 est.)
-- `forest`: 1.9% (2018 est.)
+- `森林`: 1.9% (2018 est.)
-- `other`: 80% (2018 est.)
+- `其它`: 80% (2018 est.)

 ### 都市化
-- `urban population`: 71.6% of total population (2023)
+- `城市人口`: 71.6% of total population (2023)
-- `rate of urbanization`: 2.91% annual rate of change (2020-25 est.)
+- `城鎮化率`: 2.91% annual rate of change (2020-25 est.)

 ### 糧食不安全
-- `severe localized food insecurity`: *due to civil conflict and economic slowdown -* the 2022 Humanitarian Needs Overview identified 2.5 million people in need of humanitarian assistance, of which 960,000 have acute humanitarian needs; while the number of people in need remained similar to the previous year, the severity of those needs increased, largely due to the impact of the COVID‑19 pandemic on top of an existing humanitarian crisis, leading to a 35% increase in the number of people in acute need; more than half of these are concentrated in the governorates of Nineveh and Anbar; the number of severely food insecure people is estimated at about 435,000, while 731,000 are vulnerable to food insecurity (2022)
+- `嚴重的地區糧食不安全`: *due to civil conflict and economic slowdown -* the 2022 Humanitarian Needs Overview identified 2.5 million people in need of humanitarian assistance, of which 960,000 have acute humanitarian needs; while the number of people in need remained similar to the previous year, the severity of those needs increased, largely due to the impact of the COVID‑19 pandemic on top of an existing humanitarian crisis, leading to a 35% increase in the number of people in acute need; more than half of these are concentrated in the governorates of Nineveh and Anbar; the number of severely food insecure people is estimated at about 435,000, while 731,000 are vulnerable to food insecurity (2022)

 ### 森林資源收入
 0% of GDP (2018 est.)